startae/hagrid/README.md

  - IE 10+ (Fallback 9+ / 8+ with polyfill & -rem)
  - Opera 12+

-## Known Issues:

- - Reversing the y-axis does not seem to work on IE 10/11 (Modifier: y-rev)

 ## License:

 The MIT License (MIT)